Marian-13/test_application/README.md

 ```
 ### Known issues

-1. Pagination 'Previous' button isn't working properly
-2. Majority of specs are failed using `bundle exec rspec spec/some_folder`
+1. Majority of specs are failed using `bundle exec rspec spec/some_folder`
 but same specs are passed successfully running `bundle exec rspec spec/some_folder/some_spec.rb`